Murine polyomavirus: Tumorigenesis

 MPyV contains three proteins extensively studied for their ability to induce neoplastic transformation (that is, carcinogenesis); these proteins are expressed from the early region of the viral genome and are known as large, middle, and small tumor antigen.
 Murine polyomavirus and its close relative hamster polyomavirus are historically the only two known viruses whose genomes contain middle tumor antigen, by far the most efficient of the three early proteins at inducing carcinogenesis.
 In 2015 the genome sequence of a rat polyomavirus was reported to contain middle tumor antigen as well, consistent with expectations that it evolved uniquely in the rodent lineage of the polyomavirus family.
 Expression of MT from a transgene or introduction in cell culture can be sufficient to induce transformation.
 Studies using MT have played key roles in understanding host-cell oncogenes and their effects on carcinogenesis, particularly in the study of the Src family of tyrosine kinases.
 Transgenic mice expressing MT are widely used as models for cancer progression and metastasis, particularly of breast cancer.

 Taxonomy

 In the 2015 taxonomic update to the polyomavirus group, the International Committee on Taxonomy of Viruses classified MPyV as the type species of the genus Alphapolyomavirus under its new official name Mus musculus polyomavirus 1.
+The species was renamed Alphapolyomavirus muris in 2022.